 If I want to put a smile on my husband’s face I make this heavenly Lattice Topped Raspberry Pie.
 Check out the secret combination for the most exquisite pie crust, too!

 A Berry Pie is a classic summer dessert.
-Whether your filling is fresh raspberries, strawberries, blueberries, blackberries, or a combination, you’ll love a slice topped with a scoop of vanilla ice cream.
+Whether your filling is fresh raspberries, strawberries, blueberries, or a combination, you’ll love a slice topped with a scoop of vanilla ice cream.
+This Blackberry Pie recipe is calling my name!

 Lattice Topped Raspberry Pie slice with ice cream.